About Us...

 Monthly meetings

-The ASFC meets on the first Sunday of the month from 2pm – 5pm and currently has about fifteen members ranging in age from teenagers to ‘over-sixties’.
-We cater for all levels of playing ability, and Fiddle Club meetings are usually split into separate classes, providing for accomplished players and for those who prefer to take things more slowly.
+The club has members ranging in age from 'under-eights' to ‘over-eighties’.
+We cater for all levels of playing ability, and Fiddle Club meetings are sometimes split into separate groups, providing not only for accomplished players but also for those who prefer to take things more slowly.

-Most meetings involve learning new tunes by ear - written music is provided for home practice, but ability to read music is not essential - and explore the bowing techniques and musical ornamentation that characterise Scottish music.
+Most meetings involve an advanced player sharing a tune or two in the aural tradition - written music is provided for reference at home, but ability to read music is not essential - and explore the bowing techniques and musical ornamentation that characterise Scottish music.

 We also practise sets of tunes for upcoming performance engagements, and often end up with a jam session where all players are encouraged to join in.